 - Royal Liverpool University Hospital (for special requirements)

-Click the map below to enlarge.
+Click the map below to enlarge and see the locations.

 To read the history of the Liverpool Diabetic Eye Screening service click here